Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: System Model

 \subsection{SAR Geometry}

-As depicted in Fig.~\ref{figure0}, we consider a joint monostatic broadside stripmap UAV-SAR imaging embedded in continuous data backhaul scheme with ground cellular base stations in LAWNs.
-The sensor platform moves along the $y$-axis, with a height of $H_p$.
-To guarantee uninterrupted communications, the UAV’s coverage footprint must exceed the radius of a base station, ensuring at least one base station remains in line-of-sight of SAR beampattern at all times.
-This is particularly important as the sensor sweeps a wide swath along its flight path, resulting in varying azimuth positions relative to base stations.
+As depicted in Fig.~\ref{figure0}, we consider a joint monostatic broadside stripmap UAV-SAR imaging embedded in continuous data backhaul scheme with cellular base stations in LAWNs.
+The UAV moves along the $y$-axis, with a height of $H_p$ and a constant velocity of $v$.
+To guarantee uninterrupted communications, the UAV's coverage footprint must exceed the radius of a base station, ensuring at least one base station remains in line-of-sight of SAR beampattern at all times.
 Consequently, a quantitatively feasibility analysis is required.

 Let us commence by analyzing the azimuth beamwidth and the elevation beamwidth, expressed as \cite{cumming2005digital}